Genealogy of Jesus: Levirate marriage

 The earliest tradition that explains the divergence of Joseph's lineages involves the law of levirate marriage.
 A woman whose husband died without issue was bound by law to be married to her husband's brother, and the first-born son of a Yibbum was reckoned and registered as the son of the deceased brother (Deuteronomy 25:5 sqq.).
 Sextus Julius Africanus, in his 3rd-century Epistle to Aristides, reports a tradition that Joseph was born from just such a levirate marriage.
 According to this report, Joseph's natural father was Jacob son of Matthan, as given in Matthew, while his legal father was Eli son of Melchi (sic), as given in Luke.

-Commenting on Africanus's explanation, Christian author Valeriy Sterkh writes:

-It must be added that the levirate links between the two genealogies are found not only at the end, but also in the beginning.
-This conclusion is obvious because both genealogies intersect in the middle at Zerubbabel, son of Shealtiel (see Mt 1:12–13; Lk 3:27).
-Nathan was the older brother; Solomon was younger, next in line after him (see 2 Sam 5:14–16; 1 Chron 3:5), therefore he was the first candidate to a levirate marriage (compare Ruth 3–4; Lk 20:27–33).
-The Old Testament is silent on whether Nathan had children, so we may very well conclude that he had none.
-Solomon, however, had much capacity for love: «And he had seven hundred wives, princesses, and three hundred concubines» (1 Kings 11:3).
-So, in theory, he could have married Nathan's widow.
-If this is so, Mattatha is the son of Solomon according to the flesh and the son of Nathan according to the Law.
-In light of the above-mentioned circumstances, the differences between the two genealogies no longer present a problem.

 It has been questioned, however, whether levirate marriages actually occurred among uterine brothers; they are expressly excluded in the Halakhah Beth Hillel but permitted by Shammai.
 According to Jesuit theologian Anthony Maas, the question proposed to Jesus by the Sadducees in all three Synoptic Gospels regarding a woman with seven levirate husbands suggests that this law was observed at the time of Christ.